kru42/RIFT/readme.md

 2) Generate FLIRT signatures and/or diffing information
 3) Apply FLIRT singatures and/or run RIFT Diff Applier

 ### 1) Static information Extraction

 RIFT Static Analyzer is an IDA plugin that extracts various information from a rust binary.
-The output needs to be fed into the RIFT Client in stage 2 to generate the corresponding signatures and COFF files.
+The output needs to be fed into the RIFT Generator in stage 2 to generate the corresponding signatures and COFF files.

 In IDA, go to Edit->Plugins and click RIFT Static Analyzer, this will spawn the RIFT Static Analyzer GUI.